 There are a couple of reasons why you should be applying your skincare products in a certain order.
 For one, some products won’t be able to be absorbed into the skin properly if you’re applying a very thick skincare product first and then trying to apply a very thin serum on top.
 That serum won’t be able to do its job correctly because it won’t be able to penetrate into the skin so you’re basically wasting product at that point.
 Always remember to apply your products from thin to thick!

 Also, we want to prepare the skin for the products we will be applying on it.
 We want it to be clean, toned and hydrated before we start layering acids and products like retinol onto the skin.
-We want to finish off our routine with a hydrating sleeping mask or perhaps a facial oil.
-We layer up the serums and acids and we finish off with hydrating products that will help to lock in all of the goodness that we just applied
+We want to finish off our routine with a hydrating sleeping mask or perhaps a facial oil to lock in moisture.

 Why Do I Need To Double Cleanse My Skin?

 It’s very important to make sure that you’re first of all properly cleansing your skin; especially at night.
 This is why I always suggest a double cleanse in your nighttime skincare routine.
 Start off with an oil-based cleanser and then follow with your regular cleanser.
 You need to make sure that you’re removing all of the makeup, dirt, and debris from your skin before you move on to your other skincare products.
-Some of my favorite products for this are the Clinique Take The Day Off Cleansing Balm / Elemis Pro-Collagen Cleansing Balm / Kopari Beauty Coconut Cleansing Oil / Derma-E Nourishing Rose Cleansing Oil
+Some of my favorite products for this are the Clinique Take The Day Off Cleansing Balm / Elemis Pro-Collagen Cleansing Balm / Paula’s Choice Cleansing Balm / Colleen Rothschild Cleansing Balm /Tata Harper Oil Cleanser/

 I use an Essence after I have applied my toner.
 I like to take a little bit of the product and pat it into my skin.
 I DO NOT RUB this into my skin, but instead just pat it all over my face, in layers.

-I’ve noticed that since I’ve gone through at least two bottles of the Fresh Essence that my skin is more hydrated, less red, and much plumper!
+I’ve noticed that since I’ve gone through at least two bottles of the Fresh Essence, that my skin is more hydrated, less red, and much plumper!
 I recommend this product to everyone that I know, every single time I have an opportunity to talk about it.
 It’s that good!!!!
+I’ve also had my eye on this Essence!

 Do I Need Retinol in my Skincare Routine?